 46. As the employer, do I get to see what my staff are claiming?

 You are only able to see the amount of the claim that was reimbursed to them.
 Due to the privacy act, you are not able to see the specific items each employee is submitting towards their benefit limit.
+However, you can rest assured that our secure auditing process ensures that approved claims are on eligible medical expenses.

 47. How many employees can I enroll?